 STRAND C: DIVERSE MEANS

-Convenors: Dean Hughes, Edinburgh University, Scotland & Christine Pybus, Crawford College of Technology, Cork, Ireland
+Convenors: Dean Hughes, Edinburgh University, Scotland & Christine Pybus, Crawford College of Art and Design, Cork.
+Ireland

 How do differing forms of teaching effect the type of artistic work that is subsequently made?
 Art education offers many differing examples of how young artists are educated, relative to the values and dogma of contemporary fine art.

 Firstly, the origins of artistic pedagogy are often in evidence in many art schools in the form of Sculptural cast collections.
 These objects are useful reminders that art education was once the sole preserve of mimesis, whereby the activity of the student was measured and checked against the standards of the ideal form.
 Secondly, it can be noted that in the contemporary period post-1945 a discursive approach became much more in evidence.
 A singular approach to teaching via the individual tutorial was dispensed with in some countries in favor of a more nuanced relationship to the individual needs and direction of the student.
 Is this now being challenged?
 Is it time to re-evaluate?